 “Shur ‘em.
 Tom.”

-That morning we followed several hummocks that ended in the swamp without there being a good camp site.
-We’d backtrack to the road and walk further north.
-Places where there was swamp on both sides of the road were a quandary.
-If a car or truck came along, we’d have nowhere to hide.
-I looked out into the swamp and saw a hummock rising from the swamp about 100 yards away from the road.
+That morning we follow several hummocks that end in the swamp without being a good camp site there.
+We backtrack to the road and walk further north.
+Places where there is swamp on both sides of the road are a quandary.
+If a car or truck comes along, we’d have nowhere to hide.
+I look out into the swamp and see a hummock rising from the swamp about 100 yards away from the road.

-“We’ll head out there ‘bouts,” I indicated the hammock.
+“We’ll head out there ‘bouts,” I indicate the hammock.
 “We gots to slog through the swamp a ways, but them cops won’t even think we’s done it.”

 Tom looked grim and doubtful.

 “I knows ya don’t wants to go in there but we gots ta do it.”